STRATEGIC PARTNERSHIP BETWEEN THE

 - Provide meaningful employee involvement in the safety and health program.
 Worker involvement may include, but is not limited to activities such as: Conducting worksite inspections, safety and health audits, job hazard analyses, and other types of hazard identification; developing and using a system for reporting hazards; developing and revising the worksite's safety and health rules and safe work practices; participating on workplace teams charged with identifying root causes of accidents, incidents, or breakdowns; implementing controls to eliminate or reduce hazard exposure; assisting in job hazard analyses; making presentations at safety and health meetings; participating on safety and health committees, joint labor-management committees, and other advisory or specific-purpose committees; delivering safety and health training to current and newly-hired workers; and participating in safety and health program reviews.

-- Prohibit policies that discourage worker reporting of job site injuries and illnesses.
+- Prohibit policies that discourage worker reporting of job site injuries and illnesses in accordance with 29 CFR 1904.35 and 1904.36.

 - The measurement system will use OSHA recordable injuries and illnesses to determine the total lost workday injury and illness rate for the participating contractors and compare to the average for the construction industry nationally.